teddytennant/prometheus/README.md

 # Prometheus

-Code for training a frontier model from scratch, written against an open spec.
+Nobody has ever released a full training script for a frontier model.
+Labs publish weights.
+This is the training code, against an open spec.
 JAX for the model, Rust for the systems, a modified SGLang for rollouts and serving.
-It's a work in progress: the first modules are in and most of the stack isn't.
+First modules are in; most of the stack isn't.
-Labs publish models but not the code that trains them.
-This is the public version.

 The model thinks in latent space instead of writing out a long chain of thought.
 Each thought is the whole hidden state fed back in, not one token sampled from it, so more latent steps give better answers.
 [Coconut](https://arxiv.org/abs/2412.06769) and [Reverie](https://github.com/teddytennant/reverie) show it at small scale.
-It has never been done at frontier scale.
-It's very likely to work, since the model starts as a normal CoT reasoner and only learns to compress steps it already takes.
-If it fails, that's about 5% of the compute and you keep the CoT model.
+Never done at frontier scale.
+Starts as a normal CoT reasoner and only learns to compress steps it already takes; if that fails it's about 5% of the compute and you keep the CoT model.

-There's no cluster.
-An agent swarm writes most of the ~1M lines, everything that doesn't need 220k GPUs gets tested on 32 shared H200s, and the latent scaling curve gets measured there first.
-The target is the code done and the H200 tests passing by the end of 2026.
+No cluster.
+An agent swarm writes most of the ~1M lines.
+Anything that doesn't need 220k GPUs is tested on 32 shared H200s first, including the latent scaling curve.
+Code and H200 tests by end of 2026.

 ## What's here so far